 - neuter cats and dogs to prevent unwanted litters and abandonment

 - make veterinary services available where there are none

 - help create and sustain the necessary infrastructure

 - educate the population through social ads and humane education

 - rehabilitate orphaned bear cubs back to the wild

-- just bought the land to build the country’s first real wildlife sanctuary
+- working toward building the country’s first real wildlife sanctuary